 FHA: A Critically Important Program for Financing Multifamily and Residential Healthcare Properties

 The U.S. Department of Housing and Urban Development's (HUD) Federal Housing Administration (FHA) is a vital component of the U.S. housing finance system for apartments and residential healthcare facilities.
-FHA's programs and the counter-cyclical role they played during the recent recession proved how valuable FHA is during periods of economic distress, as FHA provided needed liquidity and stability to the multifamily and residential healthcare markets.
+FHA's programs, the counter-cyclical role they played during the Great Recession, and the revenue it produces for the federal government prove how valuable FHA is during periods of economic distress, as FHA provided needed liquidity and stability to the multifamily and residential healthcare markets.
 These programs have exhibited strong performance and have experienced very low delinquency rates.
 As a result, FHA is fulfilling its important and congressionally mandated rental housing mission while consistently producing revenue for the federal government.

 Get Loud with the Mortgage Action Alliance